Jenna Forster’s mother had a hand in the senior’s voter registration process — literally.

 The senior said she experienced some nervousness about the whole process.

-“The nerves came because it is such a monumental occasion for someone like me who is freshly 18,” said Dye, who voted Trump for president.
-“Really, it is the first big thing I did as an adult.”
+“The nerves came because it is such a monumental occasion for someone like me who is freshly 18,” said Dye, who registered to vote online on Wednesday, Oct.
+2, and favored Trump for president.
+“Really, it is the first big thing I did as an adult.

 “It’s [also] nerve-wracking that time has gone by that fast, and it really makes me look back and realize that I’ve grown up.”